How Retail Automation Can Future-Proof Your Business

 77% of UK grocery retail directors believe that their industry will be impacted by AI and Machine Learning.
 In fact, it is estimated that by the end of 2021, 79% of businesses will have personalised the customer’s visit to their shop.
 As they will now be able to predict the customer’s preferences more accurately with the use of AI, businesses may be able to enhance their forecasting demand by up to 50%.

-Did you know that we actually dedicated an entire blog to e-commerce trends and statistics earlier this year?
+Did you know that we actually dedicated an entire blog post to e-commerce trends and statistics earlier this year?
 I’d highly recommend giving it a read if you are interested in more trends related to retail automation!

 30 Mind-blowing E-commerce Statistics (Updated in 2022)